bagoker/bagoker.github.io/primer.md

 3. **-owgh** can reduce to simply **-ow**, with or without a trailing apostrophe at the end (as **-ow'**) to indicate elision of the full ending
 4. **-ans** is the form to be preferred when there is no reduplicated pronoun after the preposition

-The lists below will detail prepositions that can be
+The lists below will detail prepositions that can be conjugated.

 ### §A.3.2 a<sup>2</sup>